Frequently Asked Questions

 - The speaker shall only address the Commission.

 Can residents add items to the Commission agenda?

-Yes; however, all items must be submitted to the City Manager's Office for consideration.
+Yes, however, any requests to add an Agenda Item must be submitted to the City Manager’s Office for consideration.
 There is no guarantee that all resident requests will appear on the agenda; whereby, if Staff is able to resolve a situation, they will do so before submitting to the City Commission.

 How do I request a Proclamation?

 A proclamation recognizes an organization or cause that affects a large number of citizens.
 To request a proclamation, please see the guidelines and form: Proclamation Request.